Raymond Firth

 Sir Raymond William Firth CNZM FRAI FBA (25 March 1901 – 22 February 2002) was an ethnologist from New Zealand.
 As a result of Firth's ethnographic work, actual behaviour of societies (social organization) is separated from the idealized rules of behaviour within the particular society (social structure).
-He was a long serving Professor of Anthropology at London School of Economics, and is considered to have singlehandedly created a form of British economic anthropology.
+He was a long-serving professor of anthropology at the London School of Economics, and is considered to have singlehandedly created a form of British economic anthropology.

-Early life and academic career
+Early life

 Firth was born to Wesley and Marie Firth in Auckland, New Zealand, in 1901.
 He was educated at Auckland Grammar School, and then at Auckland University College, where he graduated in economics in 1921.
 He took his economics MA there in 1922 with a 'fieldwork' based research thesis on the Kauri Gum digging industry, then a diploma in social science in 1923.
 In 1924 he began his doctoral research at the London School of Economics.
 Originally intending to complete a thesis in economics, a chance meeting with the eminent social anthropologist Bronisław Malinowski led to him to alter his field of study to 'blending economic and anthropological theory with Pacific ethnography'.
 It was possibly during this period in England that he worked as research assistant to Sir James G Frazer, author of The Golden Bough.
 Firth's doctoral thesis was published in 1929 as Primitive Economics of the New Zealand Māori.